niksde/yourframe/README.md

 # create AWS IAM user and configure it.

-- create aws IAM user role of name 'demo-user' and give admin privelleges or specific resource privellegs to use lambda, s3, and dynamodb.
+- create aws IAM user role of name 'demo-user' and give admin privileges or specific resource privileges to use lambda, s3, and dynamodb.
 - run following command in terminal.

 ```